Scouts' Day: Scout-Guide Week (Canada)

 In Canada both the Guides and the Scouts celebrate Scout-Guide Week which is the week (Sunday-Sunday) in which 22 February falls (not including the first Sunday).
 It is often used to have joint events between the two groups.

 Africa Scout Day

 Africa Scout Day is a day of celebration for Scouts in Africa and is held annually on 13 March.
 At the 62nd ordinary session of the Council of Ministers of the then OAU, (currently African Union) in Addis Ababa in 1995, a resolution was passed that Scouting in Africa must be recognized and as such 13 March would be celebrated as Africa Scout Day.

-World Scout Day
+World Scout Scarf Day

-World Scout Day, August 1st, commemorates the first Scout Camp on Brownsea Island in 1907.
+World Scout Scarf Day, August 1st, commemorates the first Scout Camp on Brownsea Island in 1907.

-On World Scout Day, also known as "Scout Scarf Day," all active and former scouts are encouraged to wear their scarfs, or neckerchiefs as a visible commemoration of Scouting.
+On World Scout Scarf Day, all active and former scouts are encouraged to wear their scarfs, or neckerchiefs as a visible commemoration of Scouting.